North Dakota's highest-fundraising legislative candidates are mix of new, old

 Bismarck race

-The District 35 Senate race between Cleary and Sen. Tracy Potter, D-Bismarck, appears to be the most expensive legislative race in the state, with the candidates raising about $106,000 combined.
+The District 35 Senate race between Cleary and Sen. Tracy Potter, D-Bismarck, appears to be the most expensive legislative race in the state, with the candidates this year raising about $106,000 combined.

 The seat is the only one held by a Democrat representing Bismarck.